Child dies after SUV plows through Florida day care playground - NewsBreak

 Child dies after SUV plows through Florida day care playground

 The 4-year-old girl was rushed to the hospital in critical condition and later died.
 The 5-year-old was seriously hurt, the report said.
-Her current condition was unknown.‘Knew something was wrong’: 400 gallons of fuel stolen from gas station
+Her current condition was unknown.Thief used remote device to steal 400 gallons of gas, station owner says

 According to the report, the driver, 18-year-old Kiara Rishelle Morant, was treated for minor injuries then arrested and charged for driving without a license.
 She was later released on $120 bond, according to online jail records.